Celebrities Who Have Died In 2017: Erin Moran’s Mysterious Death Adds To Quickly Growing List

 - Chuck Berry – musician

-- Joh Warren Geils Jr. – musician
+- John Warren Geils Jr. – musician

 - Dick Gautier – actor